evan-dayy/sp24-cs5004-notes/IntelliJ-IDEA-related/README.md

 ```

 - all the dependecies will be within the `<dependencies> .... </dependencies>` tag;
-- Remember to reload all maven projects to apply these configuration!
+- Remember to reload all maven projects to apply these configurations!

 <div align="center">
   <img src="resources/r18.png" alt="image">